 5. Neglecting to Polish and Proofread you Work

+You shouldn’t forget about medical school essay editing.
 This is another mistake often committed by some of the most qualified candidates.
 A typo or grammar irregularity in a term paper can be overlooked.
 A typo or grammar irregularity in your medical school application essay can sabotage your best interests and ruin your chances of admission.